BungeeNeRF: Progressive Neural Radiance Field for Extreme Multi-scale Scene Rendering

 \subsection{Progressive Model with Multi-level Supervision}

-The multi-scale characteristic of city-scale scenes implies different sample difficulty.
+The large-scale data change induced by the drastic multi-scale characteristic implies varying learning difficulty and focus.
 We therefore propose to build and train the model in a progressive manner, with the aim to encourage the division of works among network layers, and unleash the power of the full frequency band in PE.
-Moreover, insights from curriculum learning \cite{Guo2018CurriculumNetWS,Zhou2021RobustCL,Guo2020BreakingTC,Dai2020DANASDA,karras2017progressive,Karras2020AnalyzingAI,soviany2021curriculum} tell that by training models in a meaningful order, it may ease the training on difficult tasks with model weights initialized on easy samples.
+Moreover, insights from curriculum learning \cite{Guo2018CurriculumNetWS,Zhou2021RobustCL,Guo2020BreakingTC,Dai2020DANASDA,karras2017progressive,Karras2020AnalyzingAI,soviany2021curriculum} tell that training models in a meaningful order may ease the training on difficult tasks with model weights initialized on easy samples.
 This further underpins our motivation to adopt a progressive training strategy.
-The overall paradigm of CityNeRF is shown in Fig.~\ref{fig:training_scheme}.
+The overall paradigm of \modelname is presented in Fig.~\ref{fig:training_scheme}.

 In our framework, the training data and the model are grown in a synchronized multi-stage fashion.
 We denote $L_{max}$ as the total number of training stages pre-determined for a captured scene, which also discretizes the continuous distance between the camera and the scene.
-In our experiments, we chose to partition the training data according to the camera \altitude, which approximates a hierarchy of resolutions of objects in the scene, abide by projective geometry.
+In experiments, we partition the training data according to the camera \altitude, approximating a hierarchy of resolutions of objects in the scene abide by projective geometry.
 We regard the closest view as at full resolution.
-A new scale is set when the camera zooms out by a factor of $\{2^1,2^2,2^3,...\}$.\footnote{ In general cases where the camera distances are not accessible, $I_l$ can be approximated by the spatial size of textures in the image, or by investigating the frequency features using a trained vanilla NeRF similar to Fig~\ref{fig:observation_frequency}(a).
-The choice of $L_{max}$ is relative flexible, and can be reflected by the user's preference to desired division of levels of detail. } Each image $I$ is then assigned with a stage indicator $I_l$ that is shared among all its pixels and thus the sampling points along casted rays, with $\{I_l=L\}$ denoting the set of images belong to the scale $L$.
+A new scale is set when the camera zooms out by a factor of $\{2^1,2^2,2^3,...\}$.\footnote{In general cases where the distance/depth information are not accessible, $I_l$ can be approximated by the spatial size of textures in the image.
+The choice of $L_{max}$ is relatively flexible since it is natural to interpolate results obtained from successive blocks and achieve smooth LOD transition.} Each image is then assigned with a stage indicator $I_l$ that is shared among all its pixels and the sampling points along casted rays, with $\{I_l=L\}$ denoting the set of images belong to the scale $L$.\footnote{Per-pixel assigned scale is also possible and is likely to gain improvements if depth value is available.
+For our experiments, image-wise assignment already suffices.}

-Start from remote views ($L=1$), as the training progresses, views from one closer scale $L+1$ are incorporated at each training stage.
-Such data feeding scheme remedies the bias in sample distribution by allowing the model to put more effort on peripheral regions at early training stage.
-Meanwhile, a rough scene layout can be constructed, which naturally serves as a foundation for closer views in subsequent training stages.